MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-corona.md

 ## Finish and execute

 Corona automatically executes the project source immediately when you save.
-So, as soon as you update and save these two files, you should see this:
+So as soon as you update and save these two files, you should see this:

 ![Download Corona Plugin - Finish and Execute](media/finish-and-execute.png)